testobsessed/PythonSliderPuzzle/README.md

 staggered away from the keyboard with
 [a solution in Ruby](https://github.com/testobsessed/Ruby-Slider-Puzzle-Sample) that worked for a bunch of configurations.
+I had written code to run it through sets of unsolved boards, and knew that there were boards it could not solve, but
-I gave up working on the puzzle after a while, without figuring out how good (or not) my algorithm was.
+I gave up working on it before I was able to determine to my satisfaction how good (or not) the algorithm was at solving arbitrary 3x3s.

 Fast forward a decade.
 I'm currently on a haitus, taking time to sharpen my saw, get